A gradient based calibration method for the Heston model: Introduction

-In finance, calibrating the parameters of models to fit real market data is challenging because most model parameters are implicit in real market data \cite{Teng.2016}.
-Therefore, improving models by introducing additional processes increases the difficulty of the calibration process.
-We consider the well-known two-dimensional Heston model, which contains at least four parameters implicit in the market data.
-In contrast to recent research in this area, we focus on optimizing the parameters within a PDE approach instead of a stochastic differential equation (SDE) approach \cite{Mrazek.2015,Teng.2016}.
-The parameter calibration results in a constrained optimization problem to minimize a cost functional.
-The cost functional describes the difference between the reference data and the data obtained by numerically solving our model.
-We solve the optimization problem using the gradient descent algorithm.
-In addition to our financial model, the gradient descent algorithm requires the adjoints of the model.
-Therefore, we first derive the adjoints of the Heston model formally and construct the gradient using well-known techniques from PDE optimization \cite{HUUP,Troeltzsch}.
-The gradient descent algorithm has been previously applied to the Heston model using neural networks, so it has not been explicitly computed \cite{Liu.2019}.
-In this work, we focus on the optimization of the calibration rather than the numerical solution of the model, i.e., our obtained results can be further improved by using more accurate numerical methods.
+We focus on deriving a gradient descent algorithm for the Heston model that satisfies the requirements for its use in the space mapping approach.
+In addition to our financial model, the gradient descent algorithm requires the adjoint of the model.
+Therefore, we formally derive the adjoint of the Heston model and construct the gradient using well-known techniques from optimization of partial differential equations (PDEs) \cite{HUUP,Troeltzsch}.
+The gradient descent algorithm has previously been applied to the Heston model using neural networks, so it has not been explicitly computed \cite{Liu.2019}.
+In this work, we focus on the calibration rather than the numerical solution of the model, i.e., our obtained results can be further improved by using more accurate numerical methods.
+Nevertheless, the calibration results obtained are remarkable.
+Our attempt can be easily extended to include time-dependent parameters for the variance, thus providing an improvement over current calibration strategies based on the semi-analytical solution of the Heston model.

+The rest of the article is organized as follows.
 In Section~\ref{sec: Financial modelling}, we introduce the Heston model and our approach to solving the resulting $\log$-transformed Heston PDE.
-We then focus on the parameter calibration.
-In Section~\ref{sec: Parameter Calibration}, we derive the adjoint of the $\log$-transformed Heston model and the corresponding gradient.
-With the help of the gradient we calibrate the parameters of the second dimension, which are implicit in the real market data.
-In more detail, a gradient descent method is proposed to compute the best-approximation of the parameters.
-Finally, in Section~\ref{sec: Numerical Results} we focus on numerical results for the application of the gradient descent algorithm to the Heston model.
-We analyze the behavior of the algorithm in various problems.
+We then focus on parameter calibration.
+In Section~\ref{sec: Gradient Descent Algorithm}, we derive the adjoint of the $\log$-transformed Heston model and the corresponding gradient.
+We then discretize the method in Section~\ref{sec: Discretization} Finally, in Section~\ref{sec: Numerical Results} we focus on numerical results for the application of the gradient descent algorithm.
+We analyze the behavior of the algorithm in various problems for constant and time-dependent parameter calibration.
 The paper ends with a conclusion and an outlook in Section~\ref{sec: Conclusion and Outlook}.